MYAzrak/EducationalManagementSystem/README.md

 # Educational Management System
-A console applicaton that acts as a simplified version of BlackBoard.
+A console application that acts as a simplified version of BlackBoard.
 It allows interactions between professors, students, and teacher assistants (ex. creating/joining courses, creating/solving/grading homeworks, etc.).

 ## Prerequisites
 - Python 3.x